morgulis/ReadFinder/README.md

 The sections below describe how to install these prerequisites.

-In the following we assume that all the commands are performed under a directory pointed to by environment variable `ROOT`.
-So the first command to do is to change into that directory.
+In the following we assume that all the commands are performed under a directory pointed to by environment variable `ROOT`, so the first command to do is to change into that directory.

 ```